 The polyester floor and fly seem to be sturdy.
 The aluminum poles are bulky and seem a little rigid, so in very high wind or under stress, we wouldn't be surprised if one cracked; fortunately, we never had any issues during testing.
 The door zippers did occasionally get caught on the fabric, so similarly, this could fray the material or break the zipper over time.

 The stakes of this tent are a notch or two above segments of a chainlink fence.
 Stepping on them or using a blunt object to assist you if you meet any ground resistance during set up will almost certainly bend them.

 Coming in at 5 pounds, the Camp Dome 2 is actually in the middle of the pack for its weight.
 However, because of its previously mentioned weather resistance issues, it wouldn't be our first choice to bring into the backcountry.

 On the other hand, it has a packed size of 7.5" x 25.5", making it the bulkiest tent to tote around.

 This is surprising considering that its fly appears to use about half of the material of one with vestibules, but it is, in fact, a large bag to carry around (again, not so much of an issue if it is moving from a car to an adjacent campsite).

-Ringing up at $100, this the lowest cost model in our review.
-Incidentally, it is also one with great value.
+This low-cost model incidentally offers great value as well.
 For the car camper or someone who just doesn't see themselves using a tent that often but feels that they need one on hand, you will certainly get your money's worth.
 If you have the kids use it in the backyard a couple of times a summer as well, it may just pay for itself even faster.

 — Ben Applebaum-Bauch